vermu490/mtm-frontend-shreya_verma/README.md

 # To run the React App : mtm-frontend-shreya_verma

-download the zip file and then go to cmd locate the folder mtm-frontend-shreya_verma and then execute the following steps:
+download the zip file and then go to cmd locate the directory mtm-frontend-shreya_verma using 'cd' command and then execute the following steps inside the directory:

 ### `npm install`